Introducing Flexible Portfolios

 Many of you have been asking for the ability to make your own tweaks and changes to your investments, and so we’re excited to finally introduce Flexible Portfolios!
 Whether you’re a fan of StashAway’s portfolios but just want to make some small changes, or you want to create your own portfolios from scratch, Flexible Portfolios gives you that, well, flexibility.

-With Flexible Portfolios, you can choose from more than 55 distinct asset classes that include new ones as well as ones from our existing portfolios.
-You can choose from asset classes such as Emerging Markets, S&P 500, REITs, Gold, Energy, Government Bonds, Corporate Bonds and more.
+With Flexible Portfolios, you can choose from more than 70 distinct asset classes that include new ones as well as ones from our existing portfolios.
+You can choose from asset classes such as Emerging Markets, S&P 500, REITs, Precious Metals (Gold), Energy, Government Bonds, Corporate Bonds and more.
 See the full list of assets.

 The ETFs available are from some of the world’s top fund managers, including iShares, SPDR, VanEck, Vanguard, ARK, and GlobalX.

 Over time we’ll add more asset classes, and we’ll let you know as we do.
 If there are any that you think we should have, let our team know at firstname.lastname@example.org.